-Event properties that are recorded when they are changed in the form of a history line are listed in "Recorded Property Changes" below.
+Event properties that are recorded when they are changed in the form of a history line are listed in "Recorded Property Changes" on the next page.
 In general, the following properties are recorded for each change: property name, previous value, current value, and time of change.
 For details on each of these properties, see the appropriate Javadoc for the Change Type listed in the package com.hp.opr.api.ws.model.event.property.